carolinager/A-HyperProb/README.md

 - checkProperty: set flag to check if the specified A-HyperPCTL formula is syntactically correct
 - checkModel: set flag to check if the model file can be parsed
 - maxSchedProb: specify an upper bound for the scheduler probabilities.
 This default value is 0.99

-## Host Platform On Which The Docker Image Was Tested:
-OS: Ubuntu 22.04.2<br>
-RAM: 32GB<br>
-Number of cores: 8<br>
-CPU frequency: 3.60GHz

 ## Installation (Not Recommended)